microsoft/CNTK/Documentation/Documents/Configuration Files.md

 ]
 ```

-**modelPath** is the path to the model file, and will be the name used when a model is completely trained.
-For epochs prior to the final model a number will be appended to the end signifying the epoch that was saved (i.e. myModel.dnn.5).
+**modelPath** is the path to the model file and will be the name used when a model is completely trained.
+For epochs prior to the final model, a number will be appended to the end signifying the epoch that was saved (i.e. myModel.dnn.5).
 These intermediate files are important to allow the training process to restart after an interruption.
 Training will automatically resume at the first non-existent epoch when training is restarted.

 **learningRatesPerMB** is the learning rate per minibatch used by SGD to update parameter matrices.
 This parameter is actually an array, and can be used as follows: 0.001\*10:0.0005 to specify that for the first 10 epochs 0.001 should be used and then 0.0005 should be used for the remainder of the epochs.